Schema Reference

 Add or remove a new non-attribute document field from document summary

-A change adding an index or summary field field (without attribute) with a new name to a summary class using source requires re-index:
+A change adding an index or summary field (without attribute) with a new name to a summary class using source requires re-index:

 field artist type string {